QSITE-Hacks/Q-SITE-Classiq-Open-Challenge/README.md

 TODO: Replace with files in current GitHub repo!

 ## Submission details
-1. TODO
+1. Fork this GitHub repository.
+2. After working on the challenge implementation, add all your submission files (as listed above) to your fork.
+3. Create a pull request on the original Q-SITE repository which includes your submission.

 ### Submission tutorial

-TODO: Add tutorial video
+TODO: Add tutorial video once ready.

 ## Getting Started
 If you are new to Classiq, we recommend starting with these guiding materials: